popzxc/exonum_precheck/README.md

 ## LICENSE

-Calorizator parser is licensed under the MIT License.
+`exonum_precheck` is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.